thinkful-ei22/jon-events-client/README.md

 ## Link to Application

-I used heroku to deploy this application: https://dry-inlet-97008.herokuapp.com/
+I used heroku to deploy this application: https://eventfinder-client.herokuapp.com/

+The backend can be found here: https://github.com/thinkful-ei22/jon-events-server

 ### A dummy user has been set-up:
-    Username: Test
+    Username: Test (username is case sensitive)
     Password: password

 ##  Screenshots